shxdow/shxdow.github.io/_posts/2016-04-26-nt-kernel-notes.md

 tags: ["notes"]
 ---

-# Introduction

-This is a collections of notes on various kernel related topics, featuring Windows NT, Linux.
+This is a collections of notes on various kernel related topics, featuring Windows NT.
 A good chunk of these snippets were gathered as a precocius high schooler around somewhere between 2016 and 2017, therefore, do not expect the quality to be on par of a peer reviewd research paper, far from it.
-The notes don't lie in any particular order besides their  respective operating system.
-I happened to most of this material through books during self study.
+The notes don't lie in any particular order as most of this material was gathered through books during self study.

 # Table of contents

-* TOC
 {:toc}

-# Windows Kernel

----

 ## What are PCR, PRCB and why do we have them?